ec-idds/intro-programming/README.md

 <h1> Projects from <i>Intro to Programming</i> </h1>
 Projects from the Intro to Programming course at Emmanuel College, including code and playable demos.
-Projects are listed in alphabetical order by year.

 - [2022](#2022)
   - [Christmas Tree Decorator](#christmas-tree-decorator)